A reduced-order model for segregated fluid-structure interaction solvers based on an ALE approach: Numerical discretization of the full-order and reduced-order models

-Thanks to the geometrical conservation law stated in Equation \ref{gcl}.
-Here, $\boldsymbol{u}_{ij}$ is the velocity evaluated at the center of the face $\boldsymbol{S}_{ij}$, $\Delta A_j$ is the area or volume swept by a cell face $\Omega_j$ during time $\Delta t$ and $\boldsymbol{F}_{ij} = \boldsymbol{u}_{ij}\cdot \boldsymbol{S}_{ij}$ is the flux of the velocity through the face $\boldsymbol{S}_{ij}$.
+Here, $\bm{u}_{ij}$ is the velocity evaluated at the centre of the face $\bm{S}_{ij}$, and $F_{ij} = \bm{u}_{ij}\cdot \bm{S}_{ij}$ is the flux of the velocity at the centre of the surface area vector $\bm{S}_{ij}$ sharing the cells $i$ and $j$ oriented to the cell $j$.
 This procedure underlines two considerations.
-The first one is that $\boldsymbol{u}_{ij}$ is not straightly available in the sense that all the variables of the problem are evaluated at the center of the cells.
-At the same time, the velocity is evaluated at the center of the face.
-Many different techniques are available to obtain it.
-However, the basic idea behind them all is that the face value is obtained by interpolating the values at the center of the cells.
-The second clarification is about fluxes: during an iterative process for the resolution of the equations, they are calculated using the velocity obtained at the previous step so that the non-linearity is easily resolved. \item The diffusion term is discretized as follows:
+The first one is that $\boldsymbol{u}_{ij}$ is not straightly available, all the variables of the numerical problem are evaluated at the centre of the cells.
+The values of the variables at the centre of the cell faces must then be obtained based on the values at the cell centres.
+There are of course several ways to obtain $\boldsymbol{u}_{ij}$ from $\boldsymbol{u}_{i}$.
+However, the basic idea behind them all is that the face value of each variable is obtained through interpolation of the cell centre values.
+The second clarification is about the fluxes.
+During an iterative process for the resolution of the equations, they are calculated using the velocity obtained at the previous step so that the non-linearity involved in such terms is quite naturally treated.

-\end{itemize} where $\mu_i$ is the viscosity of the $i$-th cell, $\mu_{ij}$ is the viscosity evaluated at the center of the face $S_{ij}$, and $(\nabla \boldsymbol{u})_{ij}$ is the gradient of $\boldsymbol{u}_{ij}$ evaluated at the center of the face $S_{ij}$.
-As for the evaluation of the term $\boldsymbol{S}_{ij}\cdot (\nabla \boldsymbol{u})_{ij}$ in Equation \ref{diffusion}, its value depends on whether the mesh is orthogonal or non-orthogonal.
-Notice that the gradient of the velocity is not known at the face of the cell.
-The mesh is orthogonal if the line that connects two cell centers is orthogonal to the face that divides these two cells.